pointOfive/Home/Analysis/README.md

 ## Webscrapper and Database Server

 I built a server to populate target webpages in a database using `selenium` and `psycopg2`.
-The server had the following two roles:
+The server executed the following two tasks:

 <details>
 <summary>
-Collect target webpages
+crawl a website to collect target webpages
 </summary>

 <br>